rainyourday/rainyourday/README.md

 *CHANCE KINNIE ,,*

-Name :: Mostly known as Rainy or Cael, but I also go by other names like Noell, Nao, and Thunder.
+Name :: Rainy / Cael, but I also go by other names like Noell, Nao, and Thunder ironically.
 Either way, anything is fine !
-You can call me by my kins too, which are Chance and 007n7.
+You can call me by my kins too — Chance and 007n7.
 Or even give me nicknames !!
 Be comf and freely express yourself, just be respectful <3

 Pronouns :: Any/All since I’m non-binary, but they/them are preferred !